Customizing the JDK

 There are some cases where files need to be bundled with the JDK in order to expose functionality in the runtime JVM.
-For example, the inclusion of unlimited strength Java Cryptography Extensions (JCE) is often added to a JDK in order to utilize stronger cryptographic libraries.
+For example, the inclusion of a custom certificate authority (CA) store is common.
 To handle such cases, Heroku will copy files designated by the app in a

 .jdk-overlay folder into the JDK’s directory structure.

 To include additional files in the JVM, follow these instructions:

 system.properties file if one does not already exist, specify the version, and commit it to git.
 Supported version are described in the Java Support article.
 The file’s contents should look something like this: